 This post may contain affiliate links that pay us when you click on them.

 Please note that Disney was kind enough to give me 2 complimentary one-day park hopper passes for my honest reviews of the park.
-This post is focused on how I was able to pay for the other two days for my travel buddy and me for less than $100.
+This post shows how I was able to pay for the other two days for my travel buddy and me for less than $100.

 - 8 Disney hacks to save time & money at Disney World